juanparati/phpscraper/README.md

 ### 3.2 The extraction section

 It defines which elements are going to be extracted.
-It uses a cascade structure so its possible to define the parent and child elements in a recursive way.
+It uses a cascade structure so its possible to define the parent and child elements.

 The possible instructions for the extraction section are:

-- xpath: It defines the element that is going to be extracted using XPath and the XPath expression it will automatically find inside the parent element if exists.
+- xpath: It defines the element that is going to be extracted using a XPath expression.
+The expression will become automatically relative to the parent element if exists.
 - subelements: It defines the child elements.
-- extract_as: This is always required and sets the name of the element to extract.
+- extract_as: This is always required and it sets the field name of the element to extract.
 - extract_regex: Regular expression used for extract the extracted content.
 - cast_as: Cast the extracted data, so the JSON output will reflect the right data type.
 Possible casts are "boolean", "int", "float" and "string"
 - in_memory: It used when we want to save temporally in the memory so we can use for example inside of another extraction thread.